ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Notes on Inputs to Noise Function Parameters for OCR, Phonetic, Typographic and Numeric Miswriting**

-The user will have the opportunity to change all parameters to the noise functions from their default values.
+The user will have the opportunity to change all parameters of the noise functions from their default values.

 The exact method for how a user will input the parameters has not been finalized.
 We